nilabhnishchhal/Nilabh-Blogs/_posts/2024-03-03-Introduction-to-data-visualisation.md

 <figure>
   <img src="/Nilabh-Blogs/assets/images/digital_vs_physical_map.png" alt="A person holding a map and a phone Description automatically
 generated">
-  <figcaption>A person holding a map and a phone.
+  <figcaption style="font-family: Arial, sans-serif; font-size: 0.9em;text-align: center;">A person holding a map and a phone.
 Image Created by the author using Dall-E</figcaption>
 </figure>